-Understanding how you feel after birth: Postpartum depression, baby blues, and more.
+Understanding how you feel after birth: perinatal anxiety disorders and more

 Many first-time mothers expect to feel overwhelmed with joy and excitement when they meet their new baby.
-While this may be the case for some women, between 50 and 85% of postpartum women experience the “baby blues” within the first few weeks of giving birth.
+While this may be the case for some women, between 50 and 85% of postpartum women experience the “baby blues” or other perinatal mood and anxiety disorders within the first few weeks of giving birth.
 During this time a woman may feel sad, anxious, irritable, and tearful.
 This experience can be confusing for both her and her partner, since we are often led to believe that the postpartum period is filled with nothing but newborn bliss.

 The baby blues are completely normal and typically subside within the first month.
 In some cases, though, symptoms may continue beyond this time frame or briefly go away and then later return.
 When a woman’s experience surpasses the baby blues, she may develop a perinatal mood and anxiety disorder.
 Read on to learn more about the different types of perinatal mood and anxiety disorders.

 Postpartum depression (PPD) is one of the most common conditions experienced by postpartum women.
 Up to 10% of women develop PPD after the baby blues.
 Symptoms of PPD may include:

 - Loss of interest in activities that were once pleasurable

 - Difficulty concentrating

 - Changes in appetite

 - Feeling overwhelmed or unable to cope with having a new baby